1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 }
 ```

-I like to rely on the server to generate the markup for faster boot times, then take control over the bits that we show.
+I like to rely on the server to generate the markup for faster boot times, then take control of the bits we show.
 This pattern surgically updates the DOM based on the data.
 We let the server do most of the work rather than waiting for the entire App to render client-side.

-I find a good pattern is to have the CSS hide things you don't need on the initial render, and then have the JavaScript show the elements you need if the view is based on state.
+A good pattern is to have the CSS hide things you don't need on the initial render and then have the JavaScript show the elements you need to view based on the state.

 ## IMO, Vanilla JavaScript is More Viable Today Than Ever for Building Web Apps!

 JavaScript is better today than it has ever been.
 The fact that I could shave off 80% of the code over the previous TodoMVC years ago at the drop of a hat feels terrific.
-And we now have established design patterns that we can lift modern frameworks that we can apply to vanilla JavaScript and make our UIs more declarative.
+And we now have established design patterns that we can lift from modern frameworks to apply to vanilla JavaScript projects to make our UIs as declarative as we like.

-### 🔥 Hot Take: I'd like, us as an industry, to consider pure JavaScript as an option for more projects.
+### 🔥 Hot Take: I'd like us as an industry to consider pure JavaScript as an option for more projects.

 Final aside: as Web Components get more popular, we even have a way to share our code in an interoperable and framework-agnostic way.

 Hope you enjoyed the post.
 Please send your feedback to me [@1marc on Twitter](https://twitter.com/1Marc).
 Cheers!